AdobeDocs/experience-platform.en/help/edge/home.md

 Adobe Experience Platform Web SDK is a client-side JavaScript library that allows customers of the Adobe Experience Cloud to interact with the various services in the Experience Cloud through the Adobe Experience Platform Edge Network.

-The following video gives an overview of Adobe Experience Platform Web SDK and Edge Network.
+The following video gives an overview of the Adobe Experience Platform Web SDK and Edge Network.

 >[!VIDEO](https://video.tv.adobe.com/v/34141?quality=12&learn=on)